t-iuy987/arabic-reader/README.md

 ### Dictionary (Spring Boot)
-The Dictionary component is a Spring Boot application integrated with Java Server Pages (JSP) and a MySQL database, serving as a root-based Arabic dictionary.
+The Dictionary component is a Spring Boot application integrated with Java Server Pages (JSP) and a SQL database, serving as a root-based Arabic dictionary.

 #### Prerequisites
 - Java 20
-- MySQL Database
+- SQL Database

 #### Dependencies
 - Spring Boot 3.1.2